 Federal Spending in Massachusetts.
 Federal government spending contributes significantly to the Massachusetts economy.
-In fiscal 2008, Massachusetts received over \$72 billion, an 18 percent increase from 2007, and ranked tenth among states in per capita distribution of federal funds, with total spending of \$11,098 per person, excluding loans and insurance.
-Massachusetts ranked twelfth in fiscal 2007.
+In fiscal 2008, Massachusetts received over \$72 billion, an 18 percent increase from 2007, and ranked 10th among states in per capita distribution of federal funds, with total spending of \$11,098 per person, excluding loans and insurance.
+Massachusetts ranked 12th in fiscal 2007.
 While federal spending in Massachusetts has increased every year since 1990, its share of total U.S. spending has declined steadily since 1990, until 2008.
-The following chart shows total federal expenditures and the percentage of federal expenditures in Massachusetts.
+The following graph shows total federal expenditures and the percentage of federal expenditures in Massachusetts.
 Federal spending includes grants to state and local governments, direct payments to individuals, wage and salary employment, and procurement contracts, and includes only those expenditures that can be associated with individual states and territories.

-In FY 2008, 44.5 percent federal spending in Massachusetts was composed of health care and social programs like Medicare, Medicaid, Social Security, unemployment benefits and Section 8 Housing Vouchers, 3.7 percent less than 2007.
+In FY 2008, 44.5 percent federal spending in Massachusetts was composed of health care and social programs like Medicare, Medicaid, Social Security, unemployment benefits and Section 8 Housing Vouchers; 3.7 percent less than 2007.
 Massachusetts was 68 percent above the national average in per capita federal grants to state and local governments, receiving \$3,144 per capita compared to a national average of \$1,868.
 Per capita federal spending on salaries and wages in 2008 was 23 percent lower in Massachusetts than in the rest of the nation at \$635 compared to a national average of \$823, but Massachusetts was 11 percent above the national average in per capita direct federal payments to individuals at \$5,265 compared to a national average of \$1,620 in 2008.
 The following chart shows the composition of direct federal spending within Massachusetts in fiscal 2008, excluding loans and insurance.

 Federal Contracts.
-The total dollar value of all federal contracts performed in Massachusetts increased an average of 11.1 percent a year since 2000, 1.3 percent slower then the 12.4 percent U.S. average.
-The following two pages compare Massachusetts federal contract dollars to the U.S. total and summarize the fiscal year periods from 2000 to 2008 and as of September 24, 2009.
+The total dollar value of all federal contracts performed in Massachusetts increased an average of 20.3 percent per year since 2000, 3.5 percent faster then the 16.8 percent U.S. average.
+The following two pages compare Massachusetts federal contract dollars to the U.S. total and summarize the fiscal year periods from 2000 to year-to-date July 17, 2010.